mehha/elektriliit/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 4.2 =
+* New: Added an onboarding wizard for new users to easily get started with Facebook Feeds.
+* Fix: Fixed a PHP 8.x warning (PHP Deprecated: Calling static trait method)

+= 4.1.9 =
+* New: Added a menu item to easily install our new [Reviews Feed](https://wordpress.org/plugins/reviews-feed/) plugin!
+* Tweak: Updated our Gutenberg Block to be more user friendly.
+* Fix: Fixed our integration with Cookie Yes to work with recent updates.

 = 4.1.8 =
 * Fix: Feeds with masonry layout selected would still show as a list feed.